-Tennessee 71 extends James White Parkway southeast from SR 158 across the Tennessee River to Moody Avenue.
-Originally named South Knox Boulevard and first developed in 1977,5 the Tennessee 71 freeway utilizes the 1983-completed South Knoxville bridge.1 Plans for the bridge go back to 1964 with a connection to Interstate 40 at Cherry Street planned, but later moved west to the current junction.2
+Tennessee State Route 71 extends James White Parkway southeast from SR 158 across the Tennessee River to Moody Avenue.
+Originally named South Knox Boulevard and first developed in 1977,5 the SR 71 freeway utilizes the 1983-completed South Knoxville bridge.1 Plans for the bridge go back to 1964 with a connection to Interstate 40 at Cherry Street planned, but later moved west to the current junction.2

 South Knoxville bridge was locally used until the connection with SR 158 was completed.
 Work in 1989 widened Moody Avenue from U.S. 441 (Chapman Highway) to Woodlawn Pike in an effort to move more traffic to the bridge from the Henley and Gay Street Bridges to the west.1 A 1.1-mile stretch of expressway between Moody Avenue and the span was completed in 1993.2

 Work on the extension southward to Chapman Highway near Dick Ford Lane and Little Switzerland Road was shelved in 2003.
 The $44-million extension was to include interchanges with Red Bud Drive and Island Home Pike.
 New studies on the extension in 2004 and 2005 recommended a reroute of the parkway to Gov. John Sevier Highway, elimination of the proposed Red Bud Road interchange, and the start of a new Environmental Impact Statement (EIS) for the new proposed alignment.4

 Work on an new Environmental Impact Statement (EIS) underway in 2011 focused on four potential routes to extend James White Parkway south of its current stub end at Moody Avenue.
 Pending EIS approval, funding for any construction was not forecast until 2017 or 2019.3